merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 </div>

 {:.notice}
-If you're doing this on your laptop, _after_ this program finishes, and are uninterested in completing Analysis FIXME, you can delete `06_MERGED`, freeing up around 28Gb of memory.
+If you're doing this on your laptop, _after_ this program finishes, and are uninterested in completing [Analysis 1]({{ site.url }}/data/anvio-structure/chapter-IV/#analysis-1-read-recruitment-summary-21-genomes), you can delete `06_MERGED`, freeing up around 28Gb of memory.

 The split databases can be found in the output directory `07_SPLIT/`, which has the following directory structure: